Buffett says Berkshire can handle $400 billion mega-catastrophe

 Nonetheless, insurance helps fund Berkshire’s growth by providing Buffett with float, or premiums collected before claims are paid, that he can invest.

-Float totaled $114.5 billion at the end of December, and Buffett said it will “probably increase slowly for at least a few years.”
+Float totalled $114.5 billion at the end of December, and Buffett said it will “probably increase slowly for at least a few years.”

 As he often does in his letters, Buffett praised his managers for keeping insurance growth on track, calling their work “conservative and careful” despite the occasional hiccup.